Alfredo Oscar Saint Jean

 Alfredo Oscar Saint-Jean ([alˈfɾeðo osˈkaɾ ˈsent ˈtʃin]; 11 November 1926 – 2 September 1987) was an Argentine Army division general and politician, who served as President of Argentina in 1982.

 Earlier public role

 Following the 1976 coup and the intervention of the Argentine military in public affairs during the National Reorganization Process, Alfredo Saint-Jean was one of the generals who held senior roles.
 He served as interior minister from 1981, having been appointed by General Leopoldo Galtieri.

 President of Argentina

-He briefly served as President of Argentina from 18 June 1982 to 1 July 1982, during a period of military rule, after Galtieri was ousted from office owing to the country's defeat in the Falklands War.
+He briefly served as President of Argentina from 18 June 1982 to 1 July 1982, during a period of military rule, after Galtieri was ousted from office owing to the country's humiliating defeat by the British in the Falklands War.

 Succession

 Saint-Jean's brief period as president in June and July 1982 ended when he was succeeded by General Reynaldo Bignone.